Samarth229/DebtTrack/README.md

 - **Loans** — Record money you lent or borrowed with full repayment tracking
 - **Repayments** — Mark partial or full repayments against any transaction
 - **GPay Integration** — A smart popup appears every time you close GPay, letting you instantly record a payment (Self / Split / Loan / Repay)
+- **QR Payment Scanner** — Scan any UPI QR code and pay instantly via GPay, PhonePe, or Paytm — app auto-detects which payment apps are installed on your device
 - **Dashboard Analytics** — View total created, paid, remaining, completion rate, debt ratio, top splits, top lents, and monthly trends
 - **Person Reports** — See a breakdown of every person you've transacted with
 - **Profile** — Set your name, phone, UPI ID, and profile photo